Online Teaching: Creating Courses for Adult Learners

 UNESCO (United Nations Educational Scientific and Cultural Organisation) reports that over 91% of the world’s student population – a total of 1,576,021,818 learners across 188 countries and in all sectors – were affected in Spring 2020 by the closure of educational institutions as part of a broader ‘lockdown’ strategy in response to the COVID-19 pandemic.

-Many institutions have had to rush to put their teaching online, at an unprecedented scale.
-Student assessment has also been affected, with many exams cancelled and others moved online, creating uncertainty for all involved.
+Many institutions had to rush to put their teaching online, at an unprecedented scale.
+Student assessment was also affected, with many exams cancelled and others moved online, creating uncertainty for all involved.

-Regardless of when the pandemic ends, this ‘online pivot’ in education is likely to become permanent as more and more learning opportunities move online.
+This ‘online pivot’ in education has become more permanent as more learning opportunities have moved online.
 Knowing how to create engaging online courses for adults will be a key skill moving forward, now that distance and online learning are used so widely.

 On this microcredential, you’ll discover how adults learn online – and at a distance – drawing on key theories.
 You’ll evaluate technologies for supporting online and distance learning in specific contexts, drawing on a range of experiences and research to learn how to design engaging and inspiring online courses successfully.